-A self-identification form is included in the application for services.
-Additionally, you are encouraged to provide documentation prepared by an appropriate professional, such as a medical doctor, psychologist or other qualified diagnostician.
-The documentation should include the following: a diagnosis of your current disability; the date of the diagnosis; how the diagnosis was reached; the credentials of the professional; how your disability affects a major life activity; and how the disability affects your academic performance.
-If you do not have access to current documentation from a professional, an additional interview may be given by the DSS advisor at your respective campus.
+You are required to provide documentation prepared by an appropriate professional, such as a medical doctor, psychologist or other qualified diagnostician.
+The required documentation must include the following: a diagnosis of your current disability; the date of the diagnosis; how the diagnosis was reached; the credentials of the professional; how your disability affects a major life activity; and how the disability affects your academic performance.